 In anticipation of our upcoming Generators Summit, we wanted to let you get to know our speakers a little better.
 This time we sat down to chat with Ernestine Fu, angel investor and venture capitalist, to get her perspective on the intersection of technology and creativity.

 issuu: Tell us a bit about yourself and your background.

 Ernestine: I was born and raised in LA, and then moved to the Bay Area for my undergraduate studies at Stanford.
-After completing my bachelors and masters in the engineering school, I enrolled in a PhD-MBA program during my fourth year on campus.
+After completing my bachelors and masters in the engineering school, I enrolled in a PhD-MBA program on campus.
 At Stanford, I was very focused on research at the engineering school and also public service.